afni/ademo_MACAQUE_DEMO_REST/main_dir_v2/README.txt

 We use the original data from a single session in each case (2 EPIs and 1 T1w anatomical).
-All datasets have been converted to "short" dtype, in order to keep file sizes (relatively) small.
-This introduces a tiny roundoff error, but since the scale of values in all cases typically of order 1000, this should be a negligible consideration.
+All datasets have been converted to "short" dtype, in order to keep file sizes (relatively) small; for a couple subj, this required downscaling the volume values by 10.
+In all of these rounding cases, this process introduces a tiny roundoff error, but since the scale of values in all cases typically of order 1000, this should be a negligible consideration.

 In some cases, the coordinates had to be reset for one or more datasets, likely due to some step in converting DICOMs or other